oliverjam/learn-react/03-a-date-with-state/README.md

 };
 ```

-You can pass event listeners in JSX like an other property.
-They are always formatted like "on" then the camelCased event name.
+You can pass event listeners in JSX like any other property.
+They are always formatted as "on" followed by the camelCased event name.
 So "onClick", "onKeyDown", "onChange" etc.

 In this example we are passing a function that calls `setCount` with our new value of `count`.